asiminah/asiminah.github.io/_projects/techwritingmath.md

 ---
 layout: page
 title: MATH 2705W Technical Writing in Math
-description: This is the Fall 2024 class webpage for Section 005 of MATH 2705W Technical Writing in Math at UConn.
+description: This is the Spring 2025 class webpage for Section 005 of MATH 2705W Technical Writing in Math at UConn.
 (This was also the Fall and Spring 2024 class webpage for my sections of MATH 2705W.)
 img:
 importance: 1
 category: UConn